Before After is a Japanese renovation show featuring the “reformation” of appalling homes.

 Lastly, every episode invariably ends in the same way.
 The struggling ones return to their revamped homes.
 There is drama, joy, surprise, shock, etc. Occasionally, the owners get so emotional, they break into tears.

 Oh, there are Japanese comedic talk show elements too.
 In the form of a panel of celebrities invited to “guess” the purpose of strange fittings custom-made for the makeover.

-Secondly, the show is respectable.
+Secondly, the show is respectful.
 None of the families or individuals are ever portrayed as slobs.
 Their lodging issues are almost entirely the result of outdated house designs, uninformed decisions over the years, or life situations.
-The last being the families either couldn’t afford a larger place or are too elderly to shift.
+The last being families that couldn’t afford a larger place or are too elderly to shift.